 Just a few of the false statements made by Hillary Clinton in the first debate were the statistics of property crimes (which she stated to be down 40%), as well as murder rates which she claimed were decreasing, contrary to the FBI website statistics.

 Manipulation was her strategy in reference to the topics of racism, police policies, and more.
 When Trump mentions the need for law and order and mentions the dangerous conditions in the inner city neighborhoods, Clinton immediately plays on the emotions of those very neighborhoods, attempting to coerce them into believing that Trump’s words were against them personally.
 She slipped in “racism”, and mentions that it’s a shame how he sees the black community, and that they have nice black churches.
 Cringe-worthy is an understatement.
 Even Trump let out a grunt of disgust at her weak attempt of crowd-pleasing manipulation.

-In the first debate, Clinton’s weak strategies were quite transparent, right down to the slow-blinking of her eyes; a typical tactic used to get someone to trust you as a non-threat.
+In the first Trump debate 2016, Clinton’s weak strategies were quite transparent, right down to the slow-blinking of her eyes; a typical tactic used to get someone to trust you as a non-threat.